 What to look for with brand awareness metrics?

 The most important brand awareness metric is top-of-mind awareness.
 Being the first brand that can be recalled by a consumer means that brand is strongly associated as being the market leader in the product category.
 This would be correlated to market share and sales success as well, as consumers are more likely to recall brands that they purchase on a regular basis.

 The second most important brand awareness metric is unprompted awareness.
 Brands want to be in the memory and recall of consumers – this is a key component of building strong brand equity and delivering sales results.
 Especially for low-involvement purchases, consumers will gravitate to brands that they know.

 The other factor to consider when measuring brand awareness is how these measures are changing over time.
 Therefore, many major brands will track brand awareness, against their key competitors, on a regular basis (every 3 to 12 months).

 This tracking research acts as an early warning system to identify whether their brand strength is being eroded or challenged by competitors and also to determine how well their marketing communication activities are supporting their brand awareness goals.

 Note on brand awareness metrics: Prompted awareness

-You should note from the above table, that the smaller brands will have a higher level of prompted awareness as compared to the major brands.
-Take McDonald’s for example, where in the table above they have a 90% unprompted awareness – this means that there are only 10% of respondents who are asked “are you aware of McDonald’s?”.
+You should note that the smaller brands will have a higher level of prompted awareness as compared to the major brands.
+Take McDonald’s for example, where they may have a 90% unprompted awareness – this means that there are only 10% of respondents who are asked “are you aware of McDonald’s?”.

 In most cases the marketing goal is to try and maximize total brand awareness, but preferably with the majority of this awareness being generated from top-of-mind and unprompted awareness.